9 April 2026

 Jason Stephens says...

 Head coach and women's CEO Jason Stephens was given a couple of pages in the O's programme notes for the Huddersfield match.
-He tok the opportunity to follow up on his interview a couiple of weeks ago.
+He took the opportunity to follow up on his earlier interview a couple of weeks ago.
 We've extracted most of it here...

 Sammy Rowland plundered 30 goals in her first ten league matches this season, Poppy Binding then took on the mantle of goalscorer-in-chief following injury to the O's striker.
 Since hitting an eye-watering 42 in 18, Poppy has been moved a bit deeper in an altered Orient side facing down the business end of the season without some key players.